HockeyJustin/runearby/README.md

 # R U Nearby

-This project looks at handling postcode/ and location data, primarily UK focussed, but with some globally applicable methods.
+This project looks at handling postcode/ and location data.
+It has some globally applicable methods and some stuff relating to UK Postcodes.

 # Conventions